isabella232/journeys.en/help/using/about/intro.md

 Build real-time orchestration use cases leveraging contextual data stored in events or data sources.

-Journey Orchestration is an application service integrated with the Experience Patform.
+Journey Orchestration is an application service integrated with the Experience Platform.

 ![](../assets/journeydiagram.png)